 Natalie works in PR on a freelance basis while studying law part-time.
-As she works in corporate roles she always tries to volunteer, as well, as a way of giving back and making a positive contribution.
+As she works in corporate roles, she always tries to volunteer as a way of giving back and making a positive contribution.

 What is your role at Citizens Advice Barnet?

 Why do you volunteer at Citizens Advice Barnet?

 I’ve always tried to do voluntary work alongside my regular work; for example, I’ve volunteered at children’s charities, Freedom from Torture and more.
 It gives me a reason to be here, and as I’ve got a background in law, I thought volunteering at Citizens Advice Barnet would be ideal.